UAlbertaALTLab/morphodict/docs/directory-structure.md

     `cypress` folders.
 It is likely that there will be some shared tests in `morphodict/cypress` that will be used by every dictionary application, in addition to dictionary-specific tests.

+  - We’re not specifying a new structure for the frontend JS/CSS code here.
+    For now, we’ll keep doing whatever we’ve been doing, only the files will be stored in directories called `frontend` instead of `src`.

+    We’ll start with everything in `src/morphodict/frontend` but language-specific JS/CSS will eventually go in `src/sssttt/frontend`.

 [flipped a coin]: https://docs.python.org/3/library/random.html#random.choice